ajfriesen/ajfriesen.com/content/en/post/custom-ears-buds-for-headphones/index.md

 1. The hearing technician will put some mould in your ears
 2. This silicone ear imprint will then send out to a contractor which does the 3D printing of your actual ear-buds
-3. (optional) When the contractor which does not have the headphones dimensions yet, you need to send the headpones in as well (I did not need to do this)
+3. (optional) When the contractor which does not have the headphones dimensions yet, you need to send the headphones in as well (I did not need to do this)
 4. Wait a few days
 5. Get them and enjoy!